antmicro/alkali-csd-hw/README.md

   inside the project.

-* `tests/` - contains test software that can help developing the hardware setup for Basalt boards.
+* `tests/` - contains test software that can help developing the hardware setup for AN300 boards.

 * `third-party/` - the directory used to store all external projects used as a part of the `Alkali FPGA design`.
 The `register-generator` directory